kyma-project/kyma/docs/backup/03-03-restore-backup.md

 kubectl get pods --all-namespaces
 ```

-> **NOTE:** Because of [this bug](https://github.com/heptio/velero/issues/1633) in Velero, sometimes the Custom Resources are not properly restored.
-In this case, you can run the second restore command again and check if the Custom Resources are restored.
-For example, this should print several VirtualService Custom Resources:
+> **NOTE:** Because of [this issue](https://github.com/heptio/velero/issues/1633) in Velero, Custom Resources are sometimes not properly restored.
+In this case, you can rerun the second restore command and check if the Custom Resources are restored.
+For example, run the following command to print several VirtualService Custom Resources:

 ```
 kubectl get virtualservices --all-namespaces